 - Loss of employment.
 Showing up to work tardy because of a late-night bender, performing one’s job poorly due to intoxication or hangover, and prioritizing alcohol abuse above professional life can result in job loss.
 This can be especially damaging in regards to alcoholism in medical professionals, many of whom may have attended school for years – and/or accumulated hundreds of thousands of dollars’ worth of debt – and who therefore have an even larger-than-normal stake in their career.

 - Suicide.
 Doctors have an elevated risk of suicide.
 Drinking has been linked to suicidal thoughts, suicide attempts, and suicide itself.
 No one who struggles with thoughts of self-harm should drink, which is one reason why there’s a heightened danger around alcoholism in medical professionals.

 Take action & empower yourself

 Call now to be connected to a treatment provider.

 There’s no shame in having an alcohol addiction.
 There’s a reason so many can’t control their drinking despite the disastrous consequences — there may be no stronger example than alcoholism in medical professionals, who seemingly should know better than anyone what the ramifications of alcohol abuse are.

 No matter your line of work, you deserve to live a long and healthy life.
-If you struggle with drinking, get help now by contacting a treatment provider and learning about how you can get clean and stay clean.
+If you struggle with drinking, get rehab-related help now by contacting a treatment provider.

 What are you struggling with?